opencognition/insight-vm/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for Insight Development and Testing (Ruby 2.1.1, Ruby on Rails 4.1.1, PostgreSQL 9.3)

 ## Introduction